 Why It Works

-- Using a sous vide cooker keeps the pork extra moist and offers complete control over its final texture.
+- Using a sous vide immersion circulator keeps the pork extra moist and offers complete control over the final texture of the carnitas.

-- Crisping the pork under the broiler or in a skillet is easier than deep-frying, and produces excellent results.
+- Crisping the carnitas under the broiler or in a skillet is easier than deep-frying, and it produces excellent results.

 |145°F (63°C) for 24 to 36 hours||Very tender and moist; not very shreddable.
 Better for cubing or searing as slabs.|

 |165°F (74°C) for 12 to 24 hours||Moist and easy to shred with your hands or forks|